roman91DE/prompt_engineering/Course1_Prompt_Engineering_for_ChatGPT/Resources/References.md

 | Infinite Generation      | Continuously generates output without needing new prompts.                                           | 1.
 "Keep generating writing prompts until I tell you to stop." <br> 2.
 "Continue suggesting new recipes based on the ingredients I have." <br> 3.
 "Keep listing book recommendations based on my reading preferences."                                                                |
 | Context Manager          | Allows the user to specify the context for the LLM's responses.                                       | 1.
 "Consider the context of a classroom when providing educational activities." <br> 2.
 "Keep in mind a corporate environment when suggesting team-building exercises." <br> 3.
 "Assume a startup setting when giving business growth strategies."                                   |

-This detailed table includes descriptions and three examples for each pattern to illustrate how they can be utilized in different scenarios.

 For more detailed insights, refer to the full paper: [A Prompt Pattern Catalog to Enhance Prompt Engineering with ChatGPT](https://arxiv.org/pdf/2302.11382).